George Otto Gey: Controversies

-There has been controversy surrounding how the cells were retrieved, as made famous by the book, The Immortal Life of Henrietta Lacks, since the cells were taken from Henrietta Lacks without her knowledge or permission; a serious breach of medical ethics, and her family remained unaware until the 1970s.
+There has been controversy surrounding how the cells were retrieved, as made famous by the book, The Immortal Life of Henrietta Lacks, since the cells were taken from Henrietta Lacks without her knowledge or permission, and her family remained unaware until the 1970s.
 Gey was careful to keep her actual name secret, and it was not made public until after his death.

 Personal life and death

 Gey and his wife had two children, George O. Gey Jr. and Frances Green.
 George O. Gey Jr., became a cardiologist, completing his internship and residency at Johns Hopkins Bayview Medical Center.

 On November 8, 1970, Gey died from pancreatic cancer in Baltimore, Maryland, less than a year after his initial diagnosis.
 When undergoing an emergency procedure for his cancer, doctors found that the cancer had spread to his lymph nodes, lungs and heart, thus making his cancer inoperable.
 Gey traveled to New York City to enroll himself in an experimental chemotherapy trial.
 He wanted doctors to try to cut out a piece of the cancer in his pancreas to grow a new cell line for cancer research.
 The doctors, however, found the cancer had spread to so many organs that it was too dangerous to remove any for research purposes.
-Gey was "furious" when he woke up and learnt of this.
+Gey was "furious" upon learning of this.